Problems 1-6 constitute homework 3, 10 points, due Monday, Oct. 15, in class, on paper

-0. (not turned in).
-To try out your new directory in topcat's web server site, put a simple hello.html in your new directory at /var/www/html/cs637/<username>.
+1. To try out your new directory in topcat's web server site, put a simple hello.html in your new directory at /var/www/html/cs637/<username>.
 User joe has /var/www/html/cs637/joe, a private directory in the web server’s site, which is everything under /var/www/html/ (this is the "document root" of the web server).
 Note that everything under /var is visible only on its own host, i.e., topcat, so be sure to login to topcat before trying to access this directory.
 To use your hello.html, simply browse to http://topcat.cs.umb.edu/cs637/<username>/hello.html from anywhere on the Internet.
 (You don’t need a tunnel to access your web app because our Apache web server uses port 80, an open port on topcat.)
 To create this file, user joe can "cd /var/www/html/cs637/joe" and use "cat>hello.html< ...
 Control-D" as suggested for .forward, or, if hello.html is in joe's original cs637 homework directory, it can be copied here with "cp ~/cs637/hello.html .".
-Your web-server directory is private to you except for access by the instructor or grader or of course the web server.1.
+Your web-server directory is private to you except for access by the instructor or grader or of course the web server.
+All you need to do for this problem is have a little valid hello.html in your webserver directory at /var/www/html/cs637/<username> on topcat, and state in your homework paper what URL you used to display it with your browser.2.
 Page flows--UI analysis and design.
-Read about the Pizza Project,.
-This is the running example for cs636 (in Java) as well as the project for cs637 (in PHP).
-The last version, "pizza3", is the final web app, already implemented in Java so we can see how it is supposed to work.
+Read about the Pizza Project.
 See pizzaUI for images of the 9 major pages (not including error pages) of the web app.
 Study the pages and see how a user can navigate among them.
 Read pp. 463-464 in Duckett about the related topic of wireframes.
 Draw a page flow graph of the pages as navigated, with arrows showing use of links or buttons to get from one page to another.
 Each page is drawn as a rectangle with its links drawn as line segments and buttons as little boxes.
 Text inputs show as narrow rectangles.
 Radio buttons and check boxes also show.
 In other words, show all user input controls, plus important data tables, but don't worry about representing the lines of text of the static HTML.
 Draw the arrow from the link or button to the outer rectangle representing the other page, or back to this page.
 For an example, see Chapter 4 product manager page flow (just the bold parts).
-There are 9 major pages in this pizza app: Home, Manage Toppings, Add Topping, Manage Sizes, Add Size, Manage Orders, Manage Days, Student Welcome, Pizza Order Form, so there should be 9 nodes (rectangles) in your graph, with arrows between them as appropriate.You can skip representing the links to Home and Student Orders that appear on every page (to simplify the diagram), but you should think about how they allow additional page navigation to users.
+There are 9 major pages in this pizza app: Home, Manage Toppings, Add Topping, Manage Users, Add User, Manage Orders, Manage Days, Student Welcome, Pizza Order Form, so there should be 9 nodes (rectangles) in your graph, with arrows between them as appropriate.You can skip representing the links to Home and Student Orders that appear on every page (to simplify the diagram), but you should think about how they allow additional page navigation to users.

-6. A Little start on pizza1. pizza1_setup has a start on the toppings manager.
+7. A Little start on pizza1. pizza1_setup has a start on the toppings manager.
 Finish this part of the project by adding the capability of adding a new topping.
 Follow the implementation of adding a product to ch05_guitar_shop: add a function add_topping to topping_db.php.
 See product_db.php, listed on pg.
 171 (either edition).
 Then call add_topping from topping/index.php, just as add_product is called from product_manager/index.php, shown on pg.
-173.
+173. Added: Compose a new file topping_add.php for the needed form, like product_add.php.

 Make sure that your directory structure looks like this: